docQodly/docs/docs/studio/pageLoaders/states.md

 - **State Integrity**: This ensures modifications due to state changes don’t reset the Page’s initial setup.

-## Conflict Resolution

-When a Page has multiple states applied, the most recently applied state will take priority in the event of any conflicts.
-This approach is essential to ensure that the Page accurately reflects the most up-to-date modifications.

 ## Preview and Rendering

 During state editing, the `Preview in Studio` button allows developers to see real-time changes, offering an immediate glimpse of how state modifications impact the Page.
 However, when it comes to `Rendering`, it defaults to displaying the base state.